MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/tutorial.md

 yarn add get-starknet starknet@next
 ```

-Note: We use the @next version of starknet to ensure compatibility with get-starknet.

-## 2. Key Elements to Understand Before Coding
+## 2.

-Before we dive into the implementation, it's important to understand a few key concepts when using get-starknet to connect to a wallet in a React application.

 ### 2.1.
-Connecting to a Wallet
+Connecting to a wallet

-The `connect` function from get-starknet is the primary way to connect your dApp to a user's wallet.
-When called, it opens a connection to a wallet (like MetaMask) and returns an object containing important details about the wallet, such as:
+The `connect` function from `get-starknet` is the primary way to connect your dapp to a user's wallet.
+When called, it opens a connection to the MetaMask wallet and returns an object containing important details about the wallet, such as following:

 - `name`: The name of the wallet.
 - `icon`: The wallet's icon, which can be used to display the wallet's logo.
-- `account`: The account object from starknet.js, which contains the wallet's address and provides access to account-specific operations.
+- `account`: The account object from `starknet.js`, which contains the wallet's address and provides access to account-specific operations.

-Here's how you would import the necessary functions and connect to a wallet:
+To import the necessary functions and connect to a wallet, add the following code:

 ```typescript
 import { connect, type ConnectOptions } from "get-starknet";